-We will be travelling by coach and car from our hubs in London, Tipton, Yorkshire and Leeds.
+We will be travelling by coach and car from our hubs in London, Tipton, Sheffield and Leeds.

 Departure from the hubs will be early morning, while return will be in the evening.
 We will provide exact timings and locations in due course.